-“When people ask the Google Assistant — “Hey Google, what’s the latest news on NASA?”, the Google Assistant responds with an excerpt from a news article and the name of the news organization.
-Then the Google Assistant asks if the user would like to hear another news article and also sends the relevant links to the user’s mobile device.”
+“When people ask the Google Assistant — ‘Hey Google, what’s the latest news on NASA?’ — the Google Assistant replies with an excerpt from a news article and the news organization’s name.
+Then the Google Assistant asks if the user wants to hear another news article and sends the relevant links to the user’s mobile device.”

-The Speakable structured data was pitched to publishers as a new channel for reaching a wider audience.
+Speakable structured data was presented to publishers as a novel avenue for accessing a broader audience.

-In a recent Search Off the Record podcast, Googlers John Mueller and Martin Splitt discussed the future of search, and the conversation eventually shifted to voice search.
+In an episode of the Search Off the Record podcast, Googlers John Mueller and Martin Splitt delved into the future of search, a discourse that inevitably steered toward the realm of voice search.

 John Mueller inquired whether the search industry would have to optimise for voice search in the future.